 An IPO For Argentina

-Globant, the Argentine technology services company founded by a group of four friends in 2003, has filed papers to begin trading on the New York Stock Exchange in 2014.
-It will be the first Latin American IPO since 2011.
+Globant, the Argentine technology services company founded by a group of four friends in 2003, has filed papers to begin trading on the New York Stock Exchange.
+It will be the first Latin American IPO for almost 5 years.
 Globant said in a registration statement with the U.S. Securities and Exchange Commission that it planned to raise $86.3 million in the IPO.

 Headquartered in Buenos Aires, Globant is a rapidly growing business employing 2,700 engineers, marketing specialists and designers in 21 offices across 14 cities in Argentina, Brazil, Uruguay, Colombia, the United States and the United Kingdom.
 The company’s approach is unique in that it provides clients with both the infrastructure and technical support that drive digital marketing campaigns, combined with the creative and design skills usually found alone in digital agencies.
 Globant’s revenue increased to $37.4 million in the second quarter of 2013 from $29.4 million in the same period the previous year.